zhbjsh/homeassistant-ssh/README.md

 # SSH Integration for Home Assistant

-This integration allows you to control and monitor devices in Home Assistant through a SSH connection.
+This integration allows you to control and monitor devices in Home Assistant by executing commands via SSH connection.

 ### Features